The 20 Best Acute Cerebellar Ataxia Doctors in Japan

 Hachioji, JP

-Nozomu Sato practices in Hachioji, Japan.
+Nozomu Sato practices practicing medicine in Hachioji, Japan.
 Sato is rated as a Distinguished expert by MediFind in the treatment of Acute Cerebellar Ataxia.
-Their top areas of expertise are Spinocerebellar Ataxia Type 31, Olivopontocerebellar Atrophy, Spinocerebellar Ataxia, and Acute Cerebellar Ataxia.
+They are also highly rated in 8 other conditions, according to our data.
+Their clinical expertise encompasses Spinocerebellar Ataxia Type 31, Olivopontocerebellar Atrophy, Spinocerebellar Ataxia, and Acute Cerebellar Ataxia.

 Distinguished in Acute Cerebellar Ataxia